tanguilp/mob_push_auth/README.md

 ## Support

 As of February, 2023:
-- doesn't work on iOS
+- doesn't work on iOS (support for Web Push Notifications on iOS planned for 2023)
 - works on Android with Chrome
 - doesn't work with Android and Firefox or Mi Browser